-This ultimately allows you to fit selling your property in around your own busy lifestyle.
-No more feeling under pressure to accept a viewing a short notice.
-Online estate agents let viewings happen on your own terms.
+This ultimately allows you to fit selling your property around your own busy lifestyle.
+No more feeling under pressure to accept a viewing at short notice.
+Online agents let viewings happen on your own terms.

 Because viewings can be arranged online 24/7, prospective buyers reap the benefits of online estate agents too.

 Which Online Estate Agent Is The Best Agent For You?

 Take our short 5 question quiz to find out which online estate agent is right for you:

 Another common complaint about traditional high street agents is that, once a sale is progressing, the seller spends half their time chasing the estate agent for updates on the progression of the sale.

 This is because most high street agents prefer you not to have direct contact with your buyers, forcing all communication to go through a middleman – them.